Sairyss/system-design-patterns/README.md

 ##### Process manager

+A [Process manager](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) is a software component or system that is responsible for managing and coordinating the execution of processes within an application or system.
+A process is a unit of work that is performed by the application or system, and a process manager is responsible for managing the execution of processes, including starting, stopping, and monitoring processes, and handling any errors or exceptions that may occur during their execution.

+The process manager is an important component of many applications and systems, and is responsible for ensuring that processes are executed in a coordinated and efficient manner.
+It can provide several benefits, such as improved performance, reliability, and scalability, and can also make it easier to manage and maintain the application or system.

+In many cases, the process manager is implemented as a separate component that is responsible for managing the execution of processes within the application or system.
+It may interact with other components, such as a message queue or a database, in order to coordinate the execution of processes and to store and retrieve data as needed.

-[Process manager](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) is used to maintain the state of the sequence and determine the next processing step based on intermediate results.
+Process manager is used to maintain the state of the sequence and determine the next processing step based on intermediate results.

 Process manager is very similar to Orchestrator.
 In fact, a lot of people use the terms like "Saga" and "Orchestration" when in reality they are talking about the process manager.